 Defense System Networked Radio (DSNR) Emulator

-Another scenario where radio emulators are required is for a pure simulation environment, where the radio emulators allow for testing control and data plane interface messaging and concepts in advance of the actual development of a deployed radio.
-This introductory effort is a risk abatement process to work out many of the network interface protocols and behavior details to guide the future system software design and development.
+Radio emulators allow for testing control and data plane interface messaging, timing, and concepts in advance of the actual development of a deployed radio.
+This introductory design and development effort is an important risk abatement process whose purpose is to work out many of the network interface protocols and behavior to inform the future system software design and development.

-The networked radio, and by inference the radio emulator, has data and control plane exchanges with a host device by way of Cisco routers in a Mobile Ad Hoc Network (MANET) configuration.
+The networked radio to be developed, and by inference the radio emulator, had data and control plane exchanges with a host device by way of Cisco routers in a Mobile Ad Hoc Network (MANET) configuration.
 This is part of Cisco’s Mobile Ad Hoc Networks for Router-to-Radio Communications strategy.
 In this Cisco strategy, the PPPoE protocol is extended to enable a router or radio to query or report link-quality metric information.

 A PPPoE session is established between a device and a radio on behalf of every other device and radio neighbor located in the MANET.
 These Layer 2 sessions are the means by which radio network status gets reported to the Layer 3 processes in the device.
 The figure below shows the PPPoE session exchange between mobile devices and directional radios in a MANET network.

-The radio emulator involved developing the PPPoE protocol implementation between the radio and a paired Cisco router to achieve point to point links.
+The radio emulator required developing the PPPoE protocol implementation between the radio and a directly connected paired Cisco router to achieve point to point links.
 To control the rate at which a sender can transmit data for each PPPoE session, extensions to the PPPoE protocol as credit flows (per RFC4938) were implemented as part of the control plane.
 The credit flow implementation minimized the queuing in the radio.
-In order to emulator the bandwidth constraints and delay timing of an actual radio, the data plane implemented in the radio emulator used a configurable delay mechanism between host data from the wired interface to the simulated wireless network.
-This allowed for evaluating credit flow and bandwidth limitations of the simulated channel.

 The radio emulator also provided an SNMP agent interface and support for a custom MIB, so that an upstream SNMP manager could be developed in advance or parallel to the radio’s design and development.
 To inform an upstream SNMP Manager, this application generates event notifications via SNMP traps, and SNMP is used for customizing radio parameters such as neighbor lists, packet latencies, packet drops and bandwidth allocations per link.

-By simulating both the data and control planes of the networking radio, an inexpensive desktop implementation was created that pioneered not only the technology necessary to be implemented in the actual radio, but allowed external systems to have a stand in for testing and development.
-Much of the developed source code from the radio emulator was utilized in the development of the physical radio firmware illustrating the importance of simulation at the physical hardware level towards a successful target implementation.
+By emulating both the data and control planes of the networking radio, an inexpensive collection of Linux desktops was created that pioneered not only the technology necessary to be implemented in the actual radio, but allowed external upstream control systems to have a stand-in for testing and development.
+In addition, much of the developed source code from the radio emulator was utilized in the development of the actual physical radio firmware illustrating the importance of emulation/simulation at the physical hardware and networking layers towards a successful radio implementation.